Fraudmarc/fraudmarc-ce/INSTALL.md

    ```shell
    sudo apt install docker.io
    ```
-2. Confirm that all fields in `installer/env.list` have been correctly filled.
+2. Confirm that you have filled in the access key, secret key, default region, and bucket name fields in `installer/env.list`.

 3. Choose a username and password for RDS.
 Enter the values into `./envlist` :
     * The username must follow these rules